 Tracked Metrics:

-- Clicked: User clicked link in notification
+- Clicked: User clicked a link in it.

 Database Schema Example: